ahr-i/awm-v2-backend-meta/README.md

   * Ensures the accuracy and reliability of location data.
 * Added a navigation system for location information:
   * Facilitates user navigation to specific locations.
+* Image processing:
+  * Empowering your business with intelligent image processing and analysis.

 ## 1. Repository Classification
 |Repository|Description|URL|